Shaw Local

 He allowed just two hits over the final three innings, allowing his team to reclaim the lead in the 10th and pick up the win.

-Harrington-Dewitt said he’s never had to re-enter after already pitching, but the rally he and his teammates put together to get back in the game gave him the confidence he needed to finish things off.
+Harrington-Dewitt said he’s never had to re-enter after already pitching, but the rally he and his teammates put together to get back in the game gave him the confidence he needed to finish it off.

 “It’s not how you start, it’s how you finish,” he said.
 “When you’ve got a team really putting it together and rally and you’ve got everybody behind you, it gives you the motivation to go out there, put your team first and do what they need you to do.

-“...I’d never been in a situation like that, but it feels really good to redeem myself.”
+“I’d never been in a situation like that, but it feels really good to redeem myself.”

 Kankakee’s Johnny Short had an RBI single as part of a three-run first inning and a two-run single in the second as the first batter facing Cassen Berryhill, who relieved Harrington-Dewitt.

-A pair of errors and two wild pitches allowed the Kays to build up that 8-0 lead by the end of the second.
+A pair of errors and two wild pitches allowed the Kays to build that 8-0 lead by the end of the second.

 The Cardinals got a run in the fourth and then erupted in the fifth, getting RBIs from Jackson Hawkins, Berryhill and Jamey Hawkins before Harrington-Dewitt hit his game-tying grand slam.